lflaherty/riscvdb/README.md

 Under `example_apps/` there are several small example programs that can be cross compiled using a RISCV cross compiler and executed on the RV32I CPU.
 These form examples of how to execute code on the RV32I simulated CPU.

-To build the RISCV apps, you will need `riscv64-unknown-elf-gcc`.
+To build the RISCV apps, you will need [`riscv32-unknown-elf-gcc` with newlib](https://github.com/riscv-collab/riscv-gnu-toolchain?tab=readme-ov-file#installation-newlib).

 The example apps vary in how much they depend on the C standard library (from not at all, and defining their own startup assembly, to fully integrated).